dittofeed/dittofeed/README.md

 Beyond having industry-standard GUI tools, we focus on developer happiness with first-in-class dev-focused features:

-* Branch-based git worflows that support marketing campaign version control
+* Branch-based git worflows that support marketing campaign version control.
 * Write email templates in your favorite editor, checked into git - not in an un-versioned web based IDE.
-* Time-traveling testing SDK to test your marketing campaigns in CI.
+* Testing SDK to test your marketing campaigns in CI.
 No more manually QAing them in production.
 * Self-hostable.
 Protect your sensitive PII inside of your own VPC.
+Avoid volume-based pricing.
 * Journey monitoring and alerting.
 * More to come.